Holy Time Exhibition

 The codices selected for this exhibition contain ecclesiastical calendars and martyrologies from the medieval period, primarily from the Trinity collections and primarily focused on the Insular world (though many more could be added).
 The objectives of the exhibition are two-fold.
 It explains some of the basic features of these texts and their development from a chronological perspective, while simultaneously contextualizing the differences between various texts and codices in light of the divisions in Irish society resulting from the Anglo-Norman conquest.
 The phrase ‘two churches’ is sometimes used to refer to the ecclesiastical sources of the post-conquest period; this exhibition juxtaposes examples from each by placing them in their joint geographical and cultural framework.

-The digital counterpart of this exhibition has a permanent home on the Trinity College Library page and on a dedicated website: Holy Time.
+The digital counterpart of this exhibition HAD a (not so) permanent home on the Trinity College Library page and on a dedicated website: Holy Time.
+It has now been archived here: https://works.hcommons.org/records/stpr5-rhv90